FREE Shipping on orders over $899

 12. Eat Healthily:

 Nutrition plays a fundamental role in skin health.
 Include foods rich in omega-3 fatty acids, antioxidants, and vitamins E and C in your diet.
-These nutrients contribute to skin health from within, providing a solid foundation for your skin care routine.
+These nutrients contribute to skin health from within, providing a solid foundation for your skincare routine.

 Remember that prevention is better than cure